 The Basics of Camping at Cracker Barrel

-When you decide to set up shop at a Cracker Barrel, you should always remember that the parking lot of a restaurant isn’t a campground.
+When you decide to set up shop at a Cracker Barrel, you should never forget that the parking lot of a restaurant isn’t a campground.

 You may be able to stay overnight, but it’s not appropriate to set up camp like you would at a state park or campground.
 You won’t be expected to pay anything to stay overnight, but you should understand that the Cracker Barrel parking lot, or any parking lot for that matter, isn’t the place to get warm and cozy.

-As with any overnight parking spot, even at Walmart, you should call ahead of time and ask if it’s okay to sleep overnight.
+As with any overnight parking spot, even at Walmart, you should call beforehand and ask if it’s okay to sleep overnight.
 Cracker Barrel is a place of business, so be courteous and respectful, even if they say no, as you’re asking for a favor and not vice versa.

 Don’t Expect to Park a Big Rig Here